Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Script.md

     <i>offset</i> is an immediate successor via non-exceptional
     control flow paths.

+<code>getEffectfulOffsets()</code>
+:   **If the instance refers to a `JSScript`**, return an array
+    containing the offsets of all bytecodes in the script which can have direct side effects that are visible outside the currently executing frame.
+This includes, for example, operations that set properties or elements on objects, or that may set names in environments created outside the frame.

 `getOffsetsCoverage()`:
 :   **If the instance refers to a `JSScript`**, return `null` or an array which
     contains information about the coverage of all opcodes.
 The elements of